milosen/milosen.github.io/_news/2025-embedding.md

 ---
-title: "Embedding Safety into RL: My first Ph.D. work got <strong>accepted at ICML as a conference paper</strong> for ICML 2025 in Vencouver, Canada!"
+title: "My first paper got <strong>accepted as a conference paper at ICML 2025</strong>!"
 date: 2025-05-29 20:45:00 -0400
 ---